We have a dedicated repairs telephone number and email address for our auditory implant patients.

 If the processor requires AA or AAA rechargeable batteries, these will be provided by us, as well as the battery charger.
 USAIS expects that all patients using processors with rechargeable batteries will use this option as their main power source and we will only provide one box of disposable batteries per year for holidays and emergencies.
 Custom made rechargeable batteries that should last a number of years.

 If your processor doesn’t have a rechargeable option or it is deemed that you require disposable batteries for other reasons then these will be provided by USAIS.
-An initial supply of batteries will be provided at one of the first appointments after this you should receive a regular supply of disposable batteries posted out to you directly.
+An initial supply of batteries will be provided at one of the first appointments, after this you can request more disposable batteries which will be posted out to you directly.